benhook1013/space-game/DESIGN.md

 Space Miner focuses on hunting asteroids for mineral pickups while timed enemy groups add bursts of combat.
 The ship mounts an auto-firing mining laser that locks onto nearby rocks and a primary cannon that automatically targets the closest enemy.
+A blue Tractor Aura around the ship pulls in nearby pickups.
 Minerals gathered during play will later fund a wide upgrade tree spanning weapons and ship systems.

 ## Design Principles